 And even if we do get malaria, we know that our medications will make it much milder.
 So this is an inconvenience at most, not a deadly threat.

 Other bugs are banes number two through infinity.
 Flies, spiders, giant flying wasps, centipedes, millipedes, migrating swarms of bees, ticks, lice, fleas and bed bugs.
 We learned the Swahili word mdudu when we asked our housekeepers what the heck this giant black flying wasp was called.
 “Mdudu!” she told us.
-It turns out means bug.
-But “bug” is a great word to know in a land of many kinds of mdudu.
+It turns out mdudu just means “bug”.
+But “bug” is a great word to know in a land of many kinds of wadudu.

 Again, if we see a bug, we kill it.
-I’ve even been known to call in a neighbour to help with a wasp (I’m scared of wasps, and this was the size of my middle finger, which I wanted to give it because I was too scared).
+I’ve even been known to call in a neighbour to help with a wasp (I’m scared of huge wasps.
+This one was the size of my middle finger, which I wanted to give it because I was too scared).

 The reason I left one particular island in Asia (Lamma Island, Hong Kong) was every morning I’d wake up to giant golden orb spider webs on the path on the way to the shops (these aren’t dangerous, but hello, they’re giant spiders!), and I knew that eventually, I’d find centipedes in my house.
 One neighbour once found a centipede in her bed.